Feelings on the semi-formal dress code vary significantly from person to person.

 Compliment your stylish blazer with a nice pair of chinos or trousers.
 Pants are not often an article of clothing where you can be bold.

 It is best to keep semi-formal pants to a traditional color.
-By using a pair of neutral color trousers as your base for your ensemble, you are free to add your flair elsewhere.
+Using a pair of neutral color trousers as your base for your ensemble, you are free to add your flair elsewhere.

 The pants ought to fit you well.
 They should be a slim cut, though not too tight.
 The hem should fall right to the top of your shoe, ensuring the proper length.